MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-template.md

 1. In the browser, select a question or enter a question in the text box at the bottom of the page such as one of the following:

-    * What is included in my Northwind Health Plus plan that is not in standard?
+    * What is included in my Northwind Health Plus plan that isn't in standard?
     * What happens in a performance review?
     * What does a product manager do?